ibrhmucar/ibrhmucar/README.md

 I graduated in industrial engineering.

-My current company is called Hypnotes, I am working on a web-based application.
+My current company is called *Hypnotes*, I am working on a web-based application.

 I have successfully tested web-based applications both manually and automatically.